ethereum/web3.py/docs/middleware.rst

 Default Middleware
 ------------------

-The following middleware are added by default if you don't add any:
+The following middlewares are added by default if you don't add any:

 * ``gas_price_strategy``
 * ``ens_name_to_address``